-The Master of Contemporary Art is a professional degree that serves as a bridge between undergraduate study and independent art practice, as a “refresher” program for artists who have been away from formal study, or as an entry point to tertiary education for mature artists who lack formal qualifications but have significant professional experience.
-It can also serve as an alternative route to study for a higher research degree including for those of recognised ability but who have been unable to complete an honours year.
+The Master of Contemporary Art is a two-year, full-time postgraduate professional degree that serves as a bridge between undergraduate study and independent art practice, as a "refresher" program for artists who have been away from formal study, or as an entry point to further tertiary education for artists who lack formal qualifications but have significant professional experience, including those of recognised ability who have been unable to undertake or complete an Honours year.

 This course will enable students to develop and refine their ability to:

 • manipulate and manage the materials and processes involved in the chosen visual art medium;